The Great St. Louis Bank Robbery

-The Great St. Louis Bank Robbery (also called The St. Louis Bank Robbery, the film title in the opening credits) is a 1959 heist film, directed by Charles Guggenheim and starring Steve McQueen as a college dropout hired to be the getaway driver in a bank robbery.
+The Great St. Louis Bank Robbery (also called The St. Louis Bank Robbery, the film title in the opening credits) is a 1959 American heist film directed by Charles Guggenheim and starring Steve McQueen as a college dropout hired to be the getaway driver in a bank robbery.

 Based on a 1953 bank robbery attempt of Southwest Bank in St. Louis, the film was shot on location in 1958.
-It featured some of the men and women from the St. Louis Police Department, as well as local residents and bank employees, re-enacting their roles during the actual robbery attempt.
-Steve McQueen was an unknown actor when filming began.
-Later in 1958 he had a breakout role as Josh Randall in the TV series Wanted Dead or Alive and gained national recognition.
+It features some of the men and women from the St. Louis Police Department, as well as local residents and bank employees, reenacting their roles during the actual robbery attempt.
+Between filming and the film's release, Steve McQueen gained national recognition with his breakout role as Josh Randall in the TV series Wanted Dead or Alive.

 Plot

 Aging criminal mastermind John Egan decides to rob St. Louis' Southwest Bank, then use the loot to retire to Mexico with his longtime minion Willy.
 Their accomplice, Gino, is an ex-convict terrified of returning to prison, and wants money to pay for his defense in an upcoming criminal trial.
 The gang needs a driver for the getaway car.
 Gino recruits his sister Ann's old boyfriend, George Fowler, a former collegiate football star with no criminal history.
 Egan takes a liking to George, much to Willy's displeasure.

 The gang meticulously gathers information on the bank to help Egan draw up his plans.
 In order to pay for a hotel room, Gino convinces George to borrow money from Ann.
 The transaction is the first meeting between the young couple since an unspecified action by George got them both expelled from college.
 George and Gino keep the incident hidden from Egan, who refuses to have women even tangentially involved in his work; he drunkenly confesses to George that his misogyny comes from experiences with his abusive mother, whom he eventually murdered by pushing her down a flight of stairs.

 Ann sees George and Gino watching the bank, and deduces that they are planning a robbery.
 She confronts George, who claims that he will use the money to return to school and straighten out his life.
 Ann still feels too much affection for George to notify the police, but she goes to the Southwest Bank at night and writes a warning about the impending robbery on its window.
 Willy saw George and Ann together, enabling Egan to trace the source of the message.
 The gang invades Ann's apartment, with Egan demanding that she leave town until the heist has been completed.
 Both Gino and George fail to stand up for Ann, letting Egan and Willy carry her away.
 As the three leave the apartment building, Egan has a flashback to his mother's murder and throws Ann to her death off the fire escape.